ssuljo/aws-sam-kdf-events-transform/README.md

-# AWS Lambda Cart Abandonment Detection Function
+# E-commerce Cart Abandonment: Detect, Analyze, Act

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.